 As things stand under the Expanded Gaming Act which was passed in 2011, one 'slot parlor' and three casinos can be opened.
 There has been a slot parlor that opened in June 2015 at the Plainridge Park Casino, and there's two casino resorts the Wynn Boston Harbor and the MGM Springfield, both currently under development.

-Developing gambling sites in Massachusetts, still seems to have its sticking points when it comes to what's allowable, hopefully there'll be room for more than one winner.
+Developing gambling sites in Massachusetts, still seems to have its sticking points when it comes to what's allowable, hopefully, there'll be room for more than one winner and, perhaps one day, a few online casinos in the US.